maitosuoh/mafld-bibliometrics/README.md

 5. The next R markdown file loads the previously saved workspace in the beginning.

 ## Notes
-The full list of R packages for data analysis and visualisation is described in the supplementary material of the paper.
+The full list of R packages for data analysis and visualisation is described in the Supplementary material of the paper.